Sk-Siva/Conversely-AI/README.md

 - **Click on any box to change its color to green.**
 - **Click on a green box to revert it to its default color, white.**
 - **Once all boxes are turned green, they will automatically change to orange in the sequence they were clicked.**

+## Deployment

+- You can View This application by visiting this link https://sk-siva.github.io/Conversely-Assignment-1/